MotionStream: Real-Time Video Generation with Interactive Motion Controls: : Streaming Generation Meets Motion Controls

 \section{\methodname: Streaming Generation Meets Motion Controls}

 Existing motion-conditioned video generation methods achieve strong motion-video alignment, but cannot support streaming interaction since bidirectional attention requires all future control signals upfront.
 Our proposed \methodname addresses this through carefully designed causal distillation techniques, as illustrated in Figure~\ref{fig:method}.
-We first describe how to equip a pretrained video diffusion model with motion-control capability (Sec.~\ref{sec:adding_motion_control}) to serve as our bidirectional teacher model, then introduce our training and inference pipeline for real-time streaming via causal distillation (Sec.~\ref{sec:causal_distillation}).
+We first describe how to equip a pretrained video diffusion model with motion-control capability (Sec.~\ref{sec:adding_motion_control}) to serve as our bidirectional teacher, utilizing a lightweight track head and control modules designed to minimize architectural overhead.
+We then introduce our causal distillation pipeline, which performs extrapolation-aware training with attention sinks and local windows for long video generation, while integrating expensive joint text-motion guidance directly into the distillation objective for efficiency.
+Combined with our Tiny VAE, these joint efforts enable a highly responsive streaming experience.